-Diced chicken and prepared ginger paste help put this easy Chicken Biryani on the dinner table in no time flat!
+Diced chicken and prepared ginger paste help put this easy Chicken Biryani recipe on the dinner table in no time flat!

 Other than Thai food, there’s no cuisine I find myself craving more often than Indian.